-Geographical indications
+Geographical Indications

 - Not recognized in the U.S.

-- · Well used in Europe
+- Well-used in Europe

 - Allows a monopoly for appellations of geographic origin

 - Monopoly privileges inure to a place (not a firm, as with TM)

 - Examples:

 - Champagne (a.k.a. "sparkling wine")

 - Parmesan cheese

+- Might be protected in the U.S.:

+- through specific regulation (e.g., alcohol regulation)

-- Might be protected in the U.S. as collective marks or certification marks, if not currently generic
+- as collective marks or certification marks, if not currently generic